Pastoralism: Resources

 Pastoralism occurs in uncultivated areas.
 Wild animals eat the forage from the marginal lands and humans survive from milk, blood, and often meat of the herds and often trade by-products like wool and milk for money and food.

 Pastoralists do not exist at basic subsistence.
 Pastoralists often compile wealth and participate in international trade.
 Pastoralists have trade relations with agriculturalists, horticulturalists, and other groups.
 Pastoralists are not extensively dependent on milk, blood, and meat of their herd.
 McCabe noted that when common property institutions are created, in long-lived communities, resource sustainability is much higher, which is evident in the East African grasslands of pastoralist populations.
-However, it needs to be noted that the property rights structure is only one of the many different parameters that affect the sustainability of resources, and common or private property per se, does not necessarily lead to sustainability.
+However, the property rights structure is only one of the many different parameters that affect the sustainability of resources, and common or private property per se, does not necessarily lead to sustainability.

 Some pastoralists supplement herding with hunting and gathering, fishing and/or small-scale farming or pastoral farming.

 Mobility

 Mobility allows pastoralists to adapt to the environment, which opens up the possibility for both fertile and infertile regions to support human existence.
 Important components of pastoralism include low population density, mobility, vitality, and intricate information systems.
 The system is transformed to fit the environment rather than adjusting the environment to support the "food production system."
 Mobile pastoralists can often cover a radius of a hundred to five hundred kilometers.

 Pastoralists and their livestock have impacted the environment.
 Lands long used for pastoralism have transformed under the forces of grazing livestock and anthropogenic fire.
 Fire was a method of revitalizing pastureland and preventing forest regrowth.
 The collective environmental weights of fire and livestock browsing have transformed landscapes in many parts of the world.
 Fire has permitted pastoralists to tend the land for their livestock.
 Political boundaries are based on environmental boundaries.
 The Maquis shrublands of the Mediterranean region are dominated by pyrophytic plants that thrive under conditions of anthropogenic fire and livestock grazing.

 Nomadic pastoralists have a global food-producing strategy depending on the management of herd animals for meat, skin, wool, milk, blood, manure, and transport.
 Nomadic pastoralism is practiced in different climates and environments with daily movement and seasonal migration.
 Pastoralists are among the most flexible populations.
 Pastoralist societies have had field armed men protect their livestock and their people and then to return into a disorganized pattern of foraging.
 The products of the herd animals are the most important resources, although the use of other resources, including domesticated and wild plants, hunted animals, and goods accessible in a market economy are not excluded.
 The boundaries between states impact the viability of subsistence and trade relations with cultivators.

 Pastoralist strategies typify effective adaptation to the environment.
 Precipitation differences are evaluated by pastoralists.
 In East Africa, different animals are taken to specific regions throughout the year that corresponds to the seasonal patterns of precipitation.
-Transhumance is the seasonal migration of livestock and pastoralists between higher and lower pastures.
+Transhumance is the migration of livestock and pastoralists between seasonal pastures.